 If you suspect possible exposure to rabies, or if the wound is severe, seek medical help immediately.
 You need to get your first vaccine shot within 24 hours after the exposure.

-As a Maxicare member, you are entitled to unlimited consultations and lab tests at any Primary Care Clinic.
+As a Maxicare member, you are entitled to unlimited consultations and access to more than 200 types of lab tests and diagnostic procedures at any Primary Care Clinic.
 Member benefits include HomeCare medical procedures and Videoconsult with a doctor anytime, anywhere via the Doctor Anywhere app.

 Source: Department of Health.
 National Rabies Prevention and Control Program.
 Manual of Procedures (2019).
 Accessed 12 December 2022.
 Available at: https://doh.gov.ph/sites/default/files/publications/Rabies%20Manual_MOP_2019%20nov28.pdf